Leveraged Buyout Guide: Meaning, Model & Famous Examples

 Consider purchasing a company worth billions without paying the full cash price upfront.
 Sounds impossible, right?
 That’s the power of a leveraged buyout (LBO).
 But what is a leveraged buyout?
 Basically, a leveraged buyout is when investors utilize a combination of their equity and a large amount of debt – often with loans secured against the company’s assets – to acquire a company.

 At the core of the leveraged buyout is a high-risk, high-return model, evidenced by the most famous deal involving RJR Nabisco in 1988.
-Whether you’re looking for an LBO full meaning, wondering about the leveraged buyout model, or searching for a leveraged buyout example, this article will give you a guide to understanding leveraged buyouts for beginners.
+Whether you’re looking for the full meaning of LBO, wondering about the leveraged buyout model, or searching for a leveraged buyout example, this article will give you a guide to understanding leveraged buyouts for beginners.

 Table Of Content